wilsonmar/wilsonmar.github.io/_posts/2019-12-14-tesseract.md

    Even though the image is slightly crooked, Tesseract should recogize all the various special characters such as curly braces, angle brackets, !, $, #, %, slash, and @ signs, etc.

    ### Language recognition

-   Except it did not recognize European language accents such the <em>umlaut</em> above Uber. "marron rapido" is supposed to be capped. "preguicoso" a Portugese word meaning lazy, does not have the diacritical tail appendage <a target="_blank" href="https://www.wikiwand.com/en/Cedilla">c-cedilla (cedilha in Portugese)</a>.
+   <strong>It did not recognize European language accents</strong> such the <em>umlaut</em> above Uber. "marron rapido" is supposed to be capped. "preguicoso" a Portugese word meaning lazy, does not have the diacritical tail appendage <a target="_blank" href="https://www.wikiwand.com/en/Cedilla">c-cedilla (cedilha in Portugese)</a>.

    But Tesseract is supposed to recognize characters from over 100 languages now.
 Originally from HP, <a target="_blank" href="https://twitter.com/theRaySmith">@theRaySmith</a> at Google <a target="_blank" href="https://github.com/tesseract-ocr/docs/blob/master/das_tutorial2016/1Intro-history.pdf">says in 2016 Tesseract includes LSTM</a> (Long Short Term Memory) machine learning algorithm with convolutional and deep belief networks.